 The next step in an Design Thinking Approach is Define the Problem which I believe overlaps the analysis stage of the ADDIE model.
 I often put this in writing to confirm with a subject matter expert (SME) what the training gap/need is, who the target audience is, who the key stakeholders are that can support … Continue reading Define the problem #BlogEveryDay

-As Virtual Video Walks enters its 4th month I thought I would share some tips which could help get the best video when shooting with a Smartphone.
-1. Shoot in Landscape Mode2 black vertical lines will instantly make your footage look amateurish.
-Your TV and PC is landscape so it makes sense to shoot your … Continue reading 10 tips for capturing professional Smartphone video
+If you want to capture video using your smartphone or are interested in taking part in Video Walks, I thought I would share some tips which could help get the best video when shooting with a Smartphone.
+1. Shoot in Landscape Mode 2 black vertical lines will instantly make your footage look amateurish.
+Your TV and PC … Continue reading 10 tips for capturing professional Smartphone video

 What a year 2018 has been!
 On reflection it's been a very busy year having attended Learning Technologies conference in Feb, a number of #LnDcowork events in Nottingham, World of Learning Conference in October and Learning Tech's Summer Forum in June.
 I was part of a pilot course in Neuroscience in L&D held at CIPD … Continue reading 2019 for Niki Hobson